 The female and male amenities spaces were gutted, rationalised and re-planned to double the facility capacity.
 Robust materials of terrazzo and ceramic were chosen to remain beautiful with constant use and in the harshness of the elements.
 Judicious cuts into the original fabric inundate interior spaces with natural light and air.
 Natural light amplifies the warm hues of the shell pink ceiling.

-2016 – Public Architecture Award – NSW Australian Institute of Architecture
+2016 – Public Architecture Award – NSW Australian Institute of Architects

-2016 – Small Project Award – NSW Australian Institute of Architecture
+2016 – Small Project Architecture Award – NSW Australian Institute of Architects

 Sydney Morning Herald July 2-3, 2016